-Increased recycling of Perth's wastewater will become a bigger part of the total water supply mix to meet increasing water demands in our growing city without negative impacts to groundwater levels.
-Stage 1 of the Groundwater Replenishment Scheme at Beenyup, with a capacity of 14 GL, was recently commissioned.
+Recycling of Perth's wastewater will become a bigger part of the total water supply mix to meet increasing water demands without negative impacts to groundwater levels.
+Stage 1 of the Groundwater Replenishment Scheme at Beenyup, with a capacity of 14 GL has been commissioned.

-Water recharged through Stage 2 of the GWR scheme (scheduled to be fully commissioned by the end of 2019) will provide broader benefits to the groundwater system including to connected wetlands.
-The locations of the recharge bores being constructed in Wanneroo and Neerabup as part of Stage 2 were determined following a study completed by the department into the sustainable use of Perth's groundwater system.
-Of the groundwater recharge locations investigated, environmental objectives were shown to be best met at the selected locations.
-Once Stage 2 of the GWR scheme is complete its capacity will increase by 14 GL to a total of 28 GL.
+Water recharged through Stage 2 of the groundwater replenishment scheme, currently being commissioned, will provide broader benefits to the groundwater system including to connected wetlands.
+The locations of the recharge bores to be constructed as part of Stage 2 were determined following a study completed by the department into the sustainable use of Perth's groundwater system.
+Of the locations investigated, environmental objectives were shown to be best met at selected locations in Wanneroo and Neerabup.
+Once Stage 2 of the GWR scheme is fully commissioned the scheme capacity will increase by 14 GL to a total of 28 GL.